 Like the health of one’s body, it is important to also explore the health of one’s community and discover how one can give back and care for its environment and safety.

-- $45,500 provided in scholastic aid to participating seniors
+- $63K in scholastic aid awarded to 16 participating seniors